-- Yellow Devil MK-II in Mega Man 3 looks like it has a pair of boobs.
+- The Yellow Devil MK-II in Mega Man 3 is supposed to have manly pectorals, but to some it looks like it has a pair of boobs.

 - Invoked in this Penny Arcade comic, based on a real conversation between the artist and writer.
 The image is no longer on the site, but Tycho showed a vertical banner meant to be hung in one of their convention halls.
 Gabe was positioned below Tycho, giving a thumbs up, but his hand happened to be placed exactly on top of his crotch, making it look like Gabe was giving Tycho an eager handjob.